bararchy/ruby-SSLscanner/README.md

 [Licensed under GPLv3](license.txt)

 Thanks to @ik5 (idokan@gmail.com) for helping "rubynize" the code.

-Thanks to Dor Lerner (dorl3rn3r@gmail.com) for beautifying the project
+Thanks to Dor Lerner (dorl3rn3r@gmail.com) for beautifying the output.